abutneva/starter-academic/content/web_presence/unimastory/index.md

 ---
 title: Scholars of The Kazan Innovative Univesity - pioneers of novel scientific developments
-summary: Last year, KIU has patented several unique works created by the university scholars and researchers, confirming its reputation as an innovative institution.
+summary: Last year, KIU patented several unique works created by the university scholars and researchers, confirming its reputation as an innovative institution.
 [RU]
 tags:
 - Python
 - SpaCy